Popstar Kiesza’s ‘story of hope’ after car crash caused traumatic brain injury

 The Canadian electropop artist feared she would never perform again

-A Canadian popstar has shared her story of hope after sustaining a traumatic brain injury she didn’t know she had.
+A Canadian popstar has shared her story of hope after sustaining a traumatic brain injury in a car crash.

-Electropop singer Kiesza was in a car accident in Toronto in 2017 that left her with a severe head injury without realising it.
+Electropop singer Kiesza was in a vehicle accident in Toronto in 2017 that left her with a severe head injury without realising it.

 Initially able to step out of the wreckage of the crash, after five days of worsening symptoms – including ringing in her ears and balance issues – she went to hospital but was diagnosed with concussion.